intel/code-base-investigator/docs/source/emulating-compiler-behavior.rst

 paths, or compiler version macros).

-If we believe (or already know!) that these behaviors will impact the divergence calculation for a code base, we can use a configuration file to instruct CBI to append additional options when emulating certain compilers.
+If we believe (or already know!) that these behaviors will impact the CBI's analysis of a code base, we can use a configuration file to append additional options when emulating certain compilers.

 .. attention::